priyanshu-creates/My-Gallery/README.md

 # My-Gallery
-here's a mini project i made using HTML and CSS
+Here's a mini project i made using HTML and CSS